Would you be interested in learning a POWERFUL new method to make money or attract customers that, until now, has been

 Today you’re going to learn a 3rd method to make money, using the internet, that has basically no competition.
 And you can start with very little upfront investment.
 This 3rd method is…

 3) Use the internet to develop online digital events or campaigns that can be sold to businesses and residents within your community.
-In other words, make money offline to create local community events online!
+In other words, make money offline by creating local community events online!

 Take some time to let it sink in because the concept isn’t what we’re normally accustomed to.

 As a digital event entrepreneur, your objective will be to take your local community online by designing small events that residents or businesses of your community can pay you to participate in.